Women's suffrage in states of the United States: Maine

 During the next few decades, MWSA continued to steadily work towards women's suffrage and allied the group with NAWSA.
 Groups such as the Maine Federation of Labor publicly endorsed women's suffrage in Maine in 1906.
 The Socialist Party also came out in favor of women's right to vote and MWSA president, Helen N. Bates publicly thanked them for their stance in 1912.
 In 1913, the Maine chapter of the College Equal Suffrage League was formed and the next year, the Men's Equal Rights League of Maine was organized.
 In 1915, Florence Brooks Whitehouse brought the Congressional Union to Maine.

 By 1916, suffragists in Maine felt that it was time to heavily campaign for a women's suffrage amendment.
 They held a suffrage school in January 1917 in preparation for the campaign.
 When the bill went to the state legislature, there were more than 1,000 women watching the proceedings.
 The bill passed and would go to a referendum in September 1917.
 Campaign headquarters were set up in Bangor.
 Suffragist, Deborah Knox Livingston, traveled more than 200,000 miles throughout the state campaigning.
 More than 500 suffrage meetings took place during the last three months of the campaign.
 Despite all the hard work, the voters were against women's suffrage and the amendment failed.

 In February 1919, a women's suffrage law to vote for presidential electors passed the state and would go out for a voter referendum on September 13, 1920.
-In November of 1919, a special legislative session was called and Maine ratified the Nineteenth Amendment on November 5.
+In November 1919, a special legislative session was called and Maine ratified the Nineteenth Amendment on November 5.